akuklev/HOCC/README.md

 induction-recursion to delegate termination checking of internal type definitions to the external HOTT à la [“The Gentle Art of Levitation”](https://www.irif.fr/~dagand/papers/levitation.pdf).

-In [our fourth draft](./reedy-types), we introduce the notion of Reedy inductive types and inductive type families indexed over them.
+In [our third draft](./reedy-types), we introduce the notion of Reedy inductive types and inductive type families indexed over them.
 Reedy inductive types are the type-theoretic counterpart of Reedy categories.
 Much like in the case of higher inductive types, functions defined on Reedy inductive types are required to specify their actions not only on the values themselves but also on the arrows